Oseec/20MinCoach/README.md

 `vitest` tests files are located on [test](./src/test) in this files we have three tests.
 One for CoachCard, MainLayout and SessionCard.

 After every `push` a Git Action is going to be excecuted.
 This process can be checked on the `Action` window in GitHub.
-If everything is ok and steps are passed successfully Vercel will start de deployment stage automatically. `link-here`.
+If everything is ok and steps are passed successfully Vercel will start de deployment stage automatically. `link-here`: https://20-min-coach.vercel.app/.